Majors

 Business (BUS)

-An introductory course designed to facilitate the transition of first-year business students to the Hankamer School of Business (HSB).
-The course will include expert panels, guest speakers, alumni, faculty, and student guests, and provide exposure to HSB programming, build relationships within HSB, enhance the opportunity for academic success, and connect students with HSB.
-Selected topics include: role of the HSB curriculum, success in the Business School, HSB programming, business majors, building a professional portfolio, introduction to career services, and the importance of networking.
+An introductory course designed to facilitate the transition of first-semester Pre-Business students to the Hankamer School of Business (HSB) and Baylor University.
+The course will include a Peer Leader lab, guest speakers, faculty, and student guests.
+It provides an exposure to HSB programming, building relationships within HSB, and enhancing the opportunity for academic success.
+Selected topics include: role of the HSB curriculum and policies, success in the Business School, Ethics, Global experiences, HSB student organizations, and choosing a business major.

-An introductory course designed to increase the business and financial literacy of pre-business majors and lay a strong foundation for business ethics.
+An introductory course designed to increase the business and financial literacy of Pre-Business majors and lay a strong foundation for business ethics.
 Interactive, hands-on simulations and daily readings increase business and financial literacy.
 Working with the Baylor University Honor Code and various corporate codes of ethics improve both personal and professional ethics.
+Students will also begin building their professional portfolio, connecting with the Baylor Career Center, and learning the importance of networking.
 Regular visits from Baylor alumni are a key component of the course.

 This course cannot count toward the BBA degree.
 Introduces and develops foundational skills in applying business productivity tools to everyday tasks.
 Focus is on business productivity software applications, including word processing, spreadsheets, databases, and presentation graphics.
 Includes modules on hardware, software, cybersecurity, and networks/Internet..